MareoRaft/notes/kubernetes notes.md

 kubectl create -f ingress.yaml  # route hostname to service via ingress
 ## create resources MORE EASILY
 kubectl apply <dirpath>  # create/update all things specified by yaml files in dir
-## check on everything
+## check on what you made
-kubectl get nodes,pods,deployment,service,ingress
+kubectl get pods,deployment,service,ingress
 ## SUPER command to do it all automatically??